The 10 Canadian Cities with the Cheapest Rents

 RELATED TOPIC: Want to find out your Canadian credit score?
 Click here.

 And what are the top three most expensive places to rent in Canada?
-Vancouver is No. 1, at $2,761 a month for a one-bedroom; Burnaby, B.C. is No. 2, at $2,566 a month, and Toronto is No. 3, at $2,443 monthly.
+Vancouver is still No. 1, at $2,610 a month for a one-bedroom (down 1.5 percent from September); Burnaby, B.C. is No. 2, at $2,398 a month (down 3.8 percent), and Toronto is No. 3, at $2,380 monthly (down 0.9 percent).

-Canada's most expensive cities for rents
+Top 10 most expensive Canadian cities

 Action Plan for Newcomers: